CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Only open-source software is available.
 We do not provide virtual desktop with GPUs, Windows, or Linux Ubuntu operating systems.

 !!!
 Note
     The standard SD Desktop service is unsuitable for data processing under the Secondary Use of Health and Social Data Act.
-Please check this specific user guide:     [SD Desktop for secondary use](./sd-desktop-audited.md) to learn about the precise requirements to access datasets approved by the Findata authority.
+Please check this manual: [SD Desktop for secondary use](./sd-desktop-audited.md) to learn about the precise requirements to access datasets approved by the Findata authority.